News & Trending Investing News

 Netflix (NFLX) stock has dropped over 60% in 2022 alone.
 And several other individual stocks have dropped even more).
 For investors who own a large number of tech stocks, their portfolios are looking pretty grim.

 Crypto investors are hurting just as badly.
-Bitcoin (BTC), the largest cryptocurrency by market capitalization, is down about 60% for the year, and other cryptocurrencies are down as much as 90% or more.
+Bitcoin (BTC), the largest cryptocurrency by market capitalization, was down about 60% in 2022, and other cryptocurrencies were down as much as 90% or more.

 But for passive investors, things aren’t looking so bad.

-The S&P; 500 index is only down around 25% for the year (as of October 2022).
-And while bonds are hurting due to inflation and interest rate hikes, the Vanguard Total Bond Market Fund (BND) is only down about 16%.
+The S&P 500 INDEX was down around 25% for the year in October 2022, but as of September 2024, it's actually slightly up 1.6%.
+While bonds are hurting due to inflation and interest rate hikes, the Vanguard Total Bond Market Fund (BND) is also showing positive returns now.

 This goes to show that diversification is key, and concentrating your investment portfolio into a few stocks can be dangerous.
 Investing in broad-based index funds containing thousands of companies is a great way to spread your risk across the whole market.